harvard-dce/mh-opsworks/README.zadara.md

 Zadara VPSA creation is discussed in more detail [here](https://support.zadarastorage.com/entries/62983384-Getting-started-with-AWS-and-Zadara-).

+### First time:

 1. Create the VPSA in the main zadara web console with a controller and some drives
 1. Send an email to zadara with the AWS account name and account number, under the "my account" menu option in the aws web console.
-1. While you're waiting for the VPSA, create a virtual gateway.
+1. While you're waiting for the VPSA, create a virtual private gateway.
-1. Accept the virtual interface zadara created under "direct connect" in the aws console and link to the virtual gateway you created above.
+1. Accept the virtual interface zadara created under "direct connect" in the aws console and link to the virtual private gateway you created above.

+### Every VPC (and therefore cluster):

-1. Attach the virtual gateway to the VPC you created for your cluster.
+1. Attach the virtual private gateway to the VPC you created for your cluster.
-1. Allow the virtual gateway provided routes to propagate in all the route tables of your VPC - both private and public subnets.
+1. Allow the virtual private gateway provided routes to propagate in all the route tables of your VPC - both private and public subnets.
+This is under "Route Tables", and then the "Route Propagation" tab.
+It probably makes sense to filter by your VPC to make things easier.
+There's a UI bug that makes it look like routes are propagating but they may not be - switch to each route and refresh the page to ensure you've actually made a change and that it's taken.
 1. Log in to the remote VPSA through an SSH tunnel over your VPC, something like `ssh -L 8080:<zadara hostname>:80 <external IP in your cluster>`.
 The VPSA gui should now be available on `http://localhost:8080`.
-The easiest way to do this might be to add a throwaway custom layer that contains a single instance with a public IP and the default chef recipes.
-The instance in this layer allows you to access the VPSA GUI from the correct VPC.
-After you've configured the volume, you can remove the layer and the throwaway instance.
+The easiest way to do this is to add a throwaway custom layer that contains a single instance with a public IP and the default chef recipes.
+Start up this instance and it will allow you to access the VPSA GUI from the correct VPC.
+After you've successfully connected your cluster, you can remove the layer and the throwaway instance.
 1. Create a RAID group from your drives that'll be used to populate a pool.
 1. Create NAS users with username/UID mappings, probably for only for matterhorn, uid 2122.